 Oils and derivatives

-This article has been reviewed by Dr Andy Clark, Consultant in Paediatric Allergy, Cambridge University Hospitals; and Dr Adam Fox, Consultant Children’s Allergist and Clinical Lead, Evelina London.
+The content of this fact sheet has been peer-reviewed by Dr Andy Clark, Consultant in Paediatric Allergy, Cambridge University Hospitals.

 All the information we produce is evidence based or follows expert opinion and is checked by our expert Clinical and research reviewers.
 If you wish to know the sources we used in producing any of our information products, please let us know, and we will gladly supply details.